HiAmara/webscraper-for-teamprojekt/README.md

 **Data Format**

 The pzn numbers are inside an .xlsx file and the prices will be added to that same file.

+The format is not ideal, i used excel formulas to fix this after the scrape --> see the excel sheet in data folder
 #